 In 2015, North Carolina’s General Assembly passed, and former Governor McCrory signed into law, the Confederate Monument Protection Act.
 This law preempts local governments from removing Confederate memorials.
 In other words, even if towns and counties agree to remove these symbols, their hands are tied.
 This effectively bolsters the effort (by some) to maintain symbols of cultural dominance over people of color.

 But residents, community leaders, and some elected officials are pushing back.
 Current North Carolina Governor Roy Cooper is calling for the removal of these statues across the state.
 And in my neighboring county, another recent bright spot of anti-racist policy change occurred within days of the Charlottesville chaos, on the same day that Durham, NC activists toppled a Confederate statue: the Orange County school board voted unanimously to ban Confederate flags, Ku Klux Klan symbols, and swastikas on clothing in all district schools.

-Active Living By Design stands with those working to dismantle racism in our institutions, policies, and public spaces.
+We stand with those working to dismantle racism in our institutions, policies, and public spaces.
 We encourage our partners and allies to continue acting in support of people of color, collaborating with other organizations committed to equity, advocating for equitable policy with local elected leaders, and pushing for positive change in North Carolina and nationwide.
-Removing Confederate memorials will not eliminate structural inequities and their impact on health, but every day that cultural markers of racism remain standing, we undermine well-being for everyone.
+Removing Confederate memorials will not eliminate structural inequities nor their impact on health, but every day that cultural markers of racism remain standing, we undermine wellbeing for everyone.
 The time to invest in a future of equitable, healthy communities is now.